-Devon, 23, came to Ridgewood last December 18.
+Devon, 23, came to Ridgewood last December.
 His prior life was nothing short of tragic.
-His father, who Devon considered his best friend, was sleeping next to him when he died of a heroin overdose.
+His father, who Devon considered his best friend, died of a heroin overdose.
 “I shook him to wake up and he didn’t wake up,” Devon recalled.
 “He passed away.
 I was really damaged.”
 Devon was 12½.
 At 13, he left home to escape an abusive mother and picked up his first drug: heroin.
 “I started living life as a heroin addict.
-I just know how to live my life behind bars or on the street, but I want to thank all of y’all for opening this door to me to change my life.
-Never had somebody give me this opportunity.
+I only know how to live my life behind bars or on the street, but I want to thank MHA for opening this door to me to change my life.
+Never had somebody given me this opportunity.
 I’m zero drugs.
 I’m ready to change my life around.”

-Rodney, 29, has no family and has been in and out of programs most of his life.
-He came to Ridgewood March 3.
+Rodney, also a resident at GRIT is 29, has no family and has been in and out of programs most of his life.
 Because he was used to doing things for himself, being in a program with structure and high personal expectations didn’t work at first, but he began to understand what GRIT requires of him and why it matters.
 Recently he applied to move from Stage 1 to Stage 2.
 When we told him his application for Stage 2 had been accepted, he was overcome with emotion.

 Rodney applied for a 6-week vocational program through MassHire and learned how write a resume and cover letter, how to interview…and he LOVED it!
 “I didn’t even know what a cover letter was!” he said.
 Rodney feels proud of himself for finishing it.
 Now Rodney has applied for MassHire’s Hospitality track.
 He thinks restaurants and hotels are a better fit for him than the factory work he did before.
 He wants work to feel more like giving back, where he can see for himself how he is helping someone else.